-Under glycolysis cells produce pyruvate, which can act as an antioxidant.
-Further, if some ATP production that results from oxidative phosphorylation in untreated cells were indeed resulting from glycolysis in CM764-treated cells as hypothesized above, then we would expect to see a decrease in reactive oxygen species generated from oxygen consumption in oxidative phosphorylation.
-In order to determine whether this effect could result from CM764 treatment, we measured ROS accumulation using the ROS-sensitive DCFDA dye.
-Cells were stained with DCFDA and then treated with 10 $\mu$ M CM764 for 4 h prior to measurement of fluorescence as described in Methods.
-Results are shown in Figure 9.
-To ensure effectiveness of the assay, tertbutyl hydrogen peroxide (TBHP) was used as a positive control (Panel A) as compared to untreated DCFDA-stained cells, which were normalized to 100% RFU.
+CM764 treatment, we measured ROS accumulation using the ROS-sensitive DCFDA dye.
+Cells were stained with DCFDA and then treated with 10 μ M CM764 for 4 hours prior to measurement of fluorescence as described in Materials and Methods.
+The results are shown in Fig. 9.
+To ensure effectiveness of the assay, tert-butyl hydrogen peroxide was used as a positive control (Fig. 9A) compared with untreated DCFDA-stained cells, which were normalized to 100% relative fluorescence units.
 Basal fluorescence of unstained cells was subtracted from each measurement.
-As a negative control, treatment of SK-N-SH neuroblastoma with the antioxidant $\alpha$ -tocopherol (Vitamin E) showed a decrease in ROS of 76% as compared to an untreated control.
-Treatment with 10 $\mu$ M CM764 for just 4 h showed a decrease in ROS of 95% as compared to an untreated control.
+As a negative control, treatment of SK-N-SH neuroblastoma with the antioxidant α -tocopherol (vitamin E) showed a decrease in ROS of 76% compared with an untreated control.
+Treatment with 10 μ M CM764 for just 4 hours showed a decrease in ROS of 95% compared with an untreated control.
 These data indicate a very significant decrease in ROS in response to treatment with CM764, indicating a strong antioxidant effect resultant from activation of the sigma-2 receptor through this mechanism.
 This may be due to induction of glycolysis, which could explain the antioxidant effect of CM764 treatment.

-In order to determine whether the reduction in ROS induced by treatment with CM764 was a result of direct radical scavenging, as with $\alpha$ -tocopherol, the experiment was repeated using 10 $\mu$ M CM572.
+To determine whether the reduction in ROS induced by treatment with CM764 was a result of direct radical scavenging, as with α -tocopherol, the experiment was repeated using 10 μ M CM572.
 CM572 is a close structural analog of CM764, lacking the amine group on the fluorophenyl ring and instead having an isothiocyanate moiety on the heterocyclic ring system.
-A 10 $\mu$ M dose of CM572 did not induce an increase in MTT reduction as compared to control cells, and also did not result in any significant change in level of ROS as compared to untreated cells even after 6 h of treatment (experiment was performed using 4 replicates per condition; data not shown).
-Thus the effect of CM764 on ROS is due to a signaling mechanism and not to direct radical scavenging.
+A 10 μ M dose of CM572 did not induce an increase in MTT reduction compared with control cells, and also did not result in any significant change in level of ROS compared with untreated cells even after 6 hours of treatment (the experiment was performed using four replicates per condition; data not shown).
+Thus, the effect of CM764 on ROS is due to a signaling mechanism and not to direct radical scavenging.